Exhibit on view through June 2019

 A corollary exhibit, supported by a grant from Connecticut Humanities, and entitled Rights For All? explores the effect of the 1818 Connecticut Constitution on emancipation, enfranchisement and civil liberties for African Americans and other people of color.

-Remembered: The History of African Americans in Westport opens with a reception Friday, May 11th at Westport Historical Society at 5pm with refreshments and music provided by the award-winning Bedford Middle School Chamber Orchestra.
+Remembered: The History of African Americans in Westport opened with a reception Friday, May 11th at Westport Historical Society with refreshments and music provided by the award-winning Bedford Middle School Chamber Orchestra.

 This exhibit made possible in part by a grant from Connecticut Humanities.
 Special Thanks To: Black Bear Wine & Spirits, Alicia D’Anna, TEAM Westport and Christopher K Wright, Crown Heights Collective.